Coronavirus (COVID-19) Health Alert for arthritisCARE patients

 Australian Rheumatology Association

-In response to best practice guidelines arthritisCARE will provide telehealth consultation for all of our review consultations wherever possible until further advised.
+In response to best practice guidelines, arthritisCARE will provide telehealth consultations for all of our review consultations wherever possible until further advised.
 Our Skype details are as follows.

 PLEASE NOTE THESE EMAIL ACCOUNTS ARE NOT ATTENDED.
 OUR DIRECT EMAIL FOR ALL DOCTORS IS email@example.com Any emails sent to the below SKYPE details will not be actioned.